Hiroki Yamamura: Career

 In 2018, Yamamura collaborated with Masaaki Takiyama to draw the character designs and supervise the animation to Fate/Extra: Last Encore.
-In 2021, he designed the characters for an adaptation of a different Nisio Isin title, Pretty Boy Detective Club.
+In 2020, Yamamura participated as one of the chief animation directors for the first season of Magia Record, helping on 10 of the 13 episodes.
+Unlike with Kizumonogatari, however, he and Nobuhiro Sugiyama, the other chief animation director helping series character designer Junichirou Taniguchi, did not split the work between time halves or characters.
+Instead, they divided the work mainly through scene type: Sugiyama supervised the "daily" scenes, while Yamamura focused mainly on the "action" scenes.
+Yamamura found difficulty in drawing the characters cutely, so he used Sugiyama's supervised parts as references due to a scene in episode 2 that Yamamura thought was impressive.
+The next year, he designed the characters for an adaptation of another Nisio Isin title, Pretty Boy Detective Club.

 Yamamura's employment history during the 2010s is ambiguous.
 He still belonged to Studio Pastoral as of the 2000s, but Pastoral's relationship with Shaft ended around 2011 or 2012.
 Whether Yamamura stayed with Pastoral and did work for Shaft, left Pastoral and went freelance (working exclusively with Shaft), or left Pastoral and joined Shaft is not known.
 However, both he and Shaft veteran animator Genichirou Abe participated on Onimai: I'm Now Your Sister!
 (2023) with "Shaft" (シャフト) listed parenthetically next to their names in the credits.
-Since early 2023, Yamamura's Twitter account also mentions him as a part of Shaft.
+In early 2023, Yamamura's Twitter account also mentioned him as a part of Shaft.